dmayo3/mocksafe/docs/mocking.rst

 This is another thing where first class support is not yet included.

-To workaround this limitation you'll need to wrap the function in a class for the time being, the same as the workaround above for mocking modules.
+To workaround this limitation you'll need to wrap the function in a class or module for the time being, the same as the workaround above for mocking modules.

 .. doctest::